 The Margaret River region also has one of the longest whale watching seasons in the world: the season runs during the 2nd half of the year and whales are often spotted during their migration.
 More details here.

 If you love wine, then you’re in luck.
-The Margaret River wine region is home to approximately 120 wineries and vineyards and you can visit these institutions for lunch and wine tasting.
+The Margaret River wine region is home to approximately 120 wineries and vineyards, and wine tasting is one of the most popular Margaret River activities.
 Finding it hard to choose which ones to visit?
 Click here for my article on the top Margaret River region wineries and vineyards not to miss!

 The Margaret River region is also one of the best places to get your surf on, especially for more experienced surfers.
 Click here for more information on different breaks in the area.